Kai-Liu-MSE/UQ-uMLIP/README.md

-**Uncertainty quantification for universal machine learning interatomic potentials**
+# Uncertainty quantification for universal machine learning interatomic potentials

-# Pure W Dataset and Potentials
+## Pure W Dataset and Potentials

 This repository contains datasets and interatomic potentials for **pure tungsten (W)**, used to study uncertainty-aware machine-learning interatomic potentials (uMLIPs) and mixed-precision training strategies.

-## Directory Structure

 ### `Pure_W/`